Mercur1y/notepad/README.md

 4. In pom.xml change the java version to your own
 5. Run project

+### If you use a Docker
+1. Download a folder "docker" from the project.
+2.

 # Application description
 When you launch the application, you will see this page.
 It will be possible to login or register on it in the upper right corner.